German politician 'regrets' controversial gay chancellor remarks | DW | 26.09.2020

 Merz is a candidate for the position of chair of the center-right Christian Democrats (CDU).
 Whoever is selected for the role would likely become the party's candidate to replace Angela Merkel as chancellor.

-Critics said his reply, made in a video interview for the newspaper Bild on Sunday, was homophobic because it made an association between being gay and pedophilia.
+Critics said his reply, made on Sunday in a video interview for the newspaper Bild, was homophobic because it made an association between being gay and pedophilia.

-"There was naturally malice at work," he said of the backlash, adding that most of his party colleagues thought the criticism was "a type of outrage machine."
+"There was naturally malice at work," he said of the backlash, adding that colleagues had told him the criticism had been overdone.

 Read more: Homophobia in German politics: How things have changed